Informatics 117: Project in Software System Design

 - Expected Results or Test Oracle Mechanism

-Configuration Management: how will your modules/objects be managed?
+8.1 Configuration Management: how are your modules/objects maintained?

 - file structure, sub-directories, Makefiles, etc.